|

 As you gaze around, you might see royal crests, mysteriously sculpted

 faces, or multi-colored mosaic patterns.
-Small, amber-toned lamps add
+Small amber-toned lamps add an

-an intimate texture, especially as they dim to reveal another cinematic
+intimate texture, especially as they dim to reveal another cinematic entertainment.

-entertainment.
-The areas under the balconies are particularly cozy, with
+The areas under the balconies are particularly cozy, with their intimate

 And